 - Genetic resources of human origin.
-Human genetic resources are not covered by the CBD and the Nagoya Protocol and are therefore out of scope (Guidance 2.3.1).
+Human genetic resources are not covered by the CBD and the Nagoya Protocol and are therefore out of scope (section 188.8.131.52).

-- Genetic resources used outside of the EU, where the entire process of research and development takes or took place outside of the EU (Guidance 2.5).
+- Genetic resources for which the entire process of research and development takes or took place outside of the EU (section 2.5).

-- Pathogenic organisms or pests present on a human, an animal, a plant, a micro-organism, food, feed or any other material, which as such are introduced unintentionally to a place in the EU territory (Guidance 5.1.1).
+- Pathogenic organisms or pests present on a human, an animal, a plant, a micro-organism, food, feed or any other material, which as such are introduced unintentionally to a place in the EU territory (section 220.127.116.11).

 Within scope of the EU ABS Regulation, but due diligence obligation considered partly or wholly complied with

 - Genetic resources obtained from a registered collection under Article 5 of the EU ABS Regulation.
 Users of this material are considered to have exercised due diligence as regards the seeking of information.
-For the utilisation of this type of material, submission of a due diligence declaration may still be required (Guidance 3.5).
+For the utilisation of this type of material, submission of a due diligence declaration may still be required (section 3.7).

-- Non-Annex I plant genetic resources for food and agriculture (PGFRA) that are supplied under the SMTA by a Party to the Nagoya Protocol that has determined that PGRFA which are under its management and control and in the public domain but not included in Annex I to the ITPGRFA will also be subject to the terms and conditions of the SMTA used in the ITPGRFA.
+- Plant genetic resources for food and agriculture (PGFRA) not included in Annex 1 of the ITPGRFA that are supplied under the SMTA by a Party to the Nagoya Protocol that has determined that PGRFA which are under its management and control and in the public domain but not included in Annex I to the ITPGRFA will also be subject to the terms and conditions of the SMTA used in the ITPGRFA.
 A user of such material is considered to have exercised due diligence.
-For this type of material, a due diligence declaration is not required (EU ABS Regulation Article 4(4) and Guidance 5.2.1).
+For this type of material, a due diligence declaration is not required (EU ABS Regulation Article 4(4) and Guidance section 5.2.1).

-Examples of cases within scope of the US ABS Regulation, due diligence needs to be demonstrated
+Examples of cases within scope of the EU ABS Regulation, due diligence needs to be demonstrated

 The following section discusses some examples that are within scope of the EU ABS Regulation.
 However, the list is non-exhaustive.
 If a specific example is not listed here, it may still be within scope of the EU ABS Regulation.

-- Pathogenic organisms that are not covered by the Pandemic Influenza Preparedness (PIP) Framework (Guidance 5.1).
+- Pathogenic organisms that are not covered by the Pandemic Influenza Preparedness (PIP) Framework (section 5.1).

-Plant genetic resources for food and agriculture (PGRFA; Guidance 5.2.1):
+Plant genetic resources for food and agriculture (PGRFA; section 5.2.1):

 - Annex I PGRFA from countries which are Parties to the Nagoya Protocol but not to the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), and where access regimes apply to the PGRFA in question.